are used in the region of Brittany in northwest France.

 .
 Gran Canaria is the third largest and second most populous island of the Canary Islands.

-ISLAND (Country & Island) Bosnian, Breton, Croatian, Czech, Danish, Estonian, German, Luxembourgish, Macedonian, Norwegian, Serbian, Slovak, Swedish
+ISLAND (Country & Island) Bosnian, Breton, Croatian, Czech, Danish, Estonian, German, Luxembourgish, Macedonian, Mongolian, Norwegian, Persian, Serbian, Slovak, Swedish

 Form of ICELAND